Top Related Projects

 ctf-tools

 This is a collection of setup scripts to create an install of various security research tools.
 Of course, this isn't a hard problem, but it's really nice to have them in one place that's easily deployable to new machines and so forth.
-The install-scripts for these tools are checked regularly, the results can be found on the build status page.
+The install-scripts for these tools are checked every once in a while, so things should hopefully have a decent chance of working!

 Installers for the following tools are included: